sayo-hs/blog/docs/_drafts/heftia-part-1.markdown

 `IO` monad-based libraries like `effectful`, `cleff`, and `bluefin` continually discover and patch issues, as seen in GitHub issues.[^4]

+[^4]: Libraries based on the "Weaving" approach, such as `polysemy` and `fused-effects`, have also experienced similar issues, now understood to result from inherent limitations in the approach's ad-hoc, non-theoretical structure.

 On the other hand, `heftia` directly implements categorical foundations described in academic papers.
 My work was merely translating types from Agda, checking equivalences, and ensuring types aligned with expected semantics—which they did from the outset.
-The smoothness of this process strongly confirmed the effectiveness of this methodology.
+The relative ease and consistency of the implementation process provided strong anecdotal support for the robustness of this theory-driven methodology.

 On the other hand, `heftia` directly implements categorical foundations described in academic papers.
 What I did was simply translate the types written in Agda from the papers into Haskell, confirm various isomorphisms through equational reasoning.
 As soon as the functions were given types, all expected semantics were satisfied from the start.
 I was genuinely surprised while building `heftia` by how smoothly everything worked, and I felt the strength of this methodology firsthand.

 The smoothness of this process strongly confirmed the effectiveness of this methodology.

-[^4]: Libraries based on the "Weaving" approach, such as `polysemy` and `fused-effects`, experienced similar issues due to their ad-hoc, non-theoretical foundations.

 ## The Ecosystem Dead-End